-WORK-STUDY PROGRAM FREQUENTLTY ASKED QUESTIONS
+WORK-STUDY PROGRAM FREQUENTLY ASKED QUESTIONS

 What is Federal Work-Study?

-The Federal Work-Study Program provides part-time jobs for students with financial need, allowing students to earn money to help pay educational expenses.
+The Federal Work-Study Program provides part-time jobs for students with financial need allowing students to earn money to help pay educational expenses.
 The program encourages community service work and work related to fields of study.

-When I am hired, what are my responsibilities?
+When hired, what are my responsibilities?

-Review the work study student regulations.
+Review the work-study student regulations.

 How much will I make?